-Analytics in Tulip are always associated with specific Apps, Tables or Machines.
+Analyses in Tulip are always associated with a specific App, Tulip Table or machine.

-To create a new Analytics, you first need to have an app with user completion data, A Tulip Table with data, or a Tulip Connected Machine.
+To create a new analysis, you first need to have an app with user completion data, a Tulip Table with data, or a machine configured in Tulip.

 With the Tulip Analytics Builder, you can create and share charts and tables to analyze your factory’s performance.